 WebMD medical advice disclaimer

-If your disclaimer is easy to find or part of an accessible FAQ, it is likely for a court to agree that the liability is on your user rather than your company.
+If your disclaimer is easy to find or part of an accessible FAQ, legal agreement or page of its own, it is likely for a court to agree that the liability is on your user rather than your company for anything disclaimed, within legal limits.

 Developers, bloggers, and writers use them because they do more to hurt than help.
 If there's a high risk of misuse, err on the side of providing disclaimers.
 However, less risky industries can likely proceed fine without them.